chanhosang/vagrant-examples/README.md

 # vagrant-examples
-A collection of sample vagrant projects for study purpose.
+A collection of sample vagrant projects for study purposes.